fastrgv/AdaVenture/README.md

 ## Setup & Running Adaventure:

-The application's root directory [./avent/] contains files for deployment on 3 platforms:  1)windows (64 bit), 2)linux, 3)OSX, in addition to source code.
+The application's root directory [./avent/] contains files for deployment on 3 platforms:  1)windows (64 bit), 2)linux, 3)OSX, in addition to source code [./avent/src/].

 * If you are NOT running windows, you do not need the [large] .dll files.

-Mac users please read "osx-setup.txt".
+* Mac users please read "osx-setup.txt".
-Windows users see "windows-setup.txt".
+* Windows users see "windows-setup.txt".

 Unzip the archive.